Ishti97/Home-automation/README.md

+# Problem Statement

+To successfully design, develop, and simulate an IoT-based Home Automation System (HAS) utilizing NodeMCU, an open source IoT platform, allowing full management of all system loads from anywhere in the globe via a public web application with an internet connection.
+Home Automation allows us to operate devices in our houses from anywhere using a mobile device.
+Home automation is more correctly linked with homes in which practically everything is connected to a remotely controllable network, from lighting, fans, and electrical outlets to heating, cooling, and ventilation systems.
+This may also include any alarm systems, all doors, windows, locks, smoke sensors, security cameras, and any other sensor that may be related to it from a home safety standpoint.
+We will build a project in which we will control the light and fan over the internet.
+In other words, we’ll use smart devices to turn lights and fans ON and OFF remotely.
 # Possible Outcome

 We will be able to manipulate light from far in this project.
 Android phones, laptops, and other